cortexlabs/cortex/test/e2e/README.md

 It is possible to skip GPU tests by passing the `--skip-gpus` flag to the pytest command.

+### Skip Inferentia Tests

+It is possible to skip Inferentia tests by passing the `--skip-infs` flag to the pytest command.

 ## Configuration

 It is possible to configure the behaviour of the tests by defining environment variables or a `.env` file at the project